-The Zaans Museum and museums at the Zaanse Schans are open daily from 1 June onwards.
+The Zaans Museum and museums at the Zaanse Schans are open daily.
 To make sure that everyone can safely enjoy their visit to our museum, we have implemented a number of necessary measures.
 More information about ensuring a safe visit to the museum

 General terms & conditions for visitors